onap/sdc/README.md

 In order to build all the projects, go to sdc project and run the command: `mvn clean install`

 Currently SDC build process also supports docker building.
-In order to build and upload local dockers to a local environment you'll need to define an environment variable on your machine with key: `DOCKER_HOST` and value: `tcp://<ip_address>:2375`
+Note that if you're working on Windows, you'll need to define an environment variable on your machine with key `DOCKER_HOST` and value: `tcp://<ip_address>:2375` in order to build and upload local dockers to a local environment.

-For the dockers to be built during the build process use the "docker" profile by adding this: `-P docker` to the `mvn clean install` command
+For the dockers to be built during the build process use the "docker" profile by adding `-P docker` to the `mvn clean install` command

 More flags to use in the build process are:
 * -DskipTests - Skips unit tests execution